-6. Rule 26(a)(3) Disclosures and all motions in limine: March 28, 2014
+6. Rule 26(a)(3) Disclosures and all motions in limine: May 9, 2014

-Responses: April 11, 2014
+Responses: May 23, 2014

 The first date is the deadline to file and serve all Rule 26(a)(3) disclosures, as well as all motions in limine, proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 All responses in opposition are due by the second date.
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.

-The parties must submit courtesy copies of all these submissions to chambers.
+The parties should not submit courtesy copies to chambers.

-7. Final Pretrial Conference: April 22, 2014 at 4:00 p.m.
+7. Final Pretrial Conference: June 3, 2014 at 4:00 p.m.